arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

     Processed 2 collection(s), wrote 81920 byte(s) into datafiles, sent 1 batch(es)

-Or override that behaviour to be able to dump the collection individually.
+Or override that behavior to be able to dump the collection individually.

     unix> arangodump --collection B clonedCollection --output-directory "dump" --ignore-distribute-shards-like-errors